willstepp/writings/aura-dim/notes.md

 Part Two (7000):
 Questions: What is the device?
 Who was Zoey?
 Who is after him?
 3500: Bday party wallpaper, Documents, Emails, Chats, explaining a device is important, only hints, suggestions, using mice as example.
-3500: Retrieving device from remains of explosion, more shadow people
+3500: Sleeps in library, is awoken by library poking him with a stick.
+Retrieving device from remains of explosion, more shadow people (is shot at), escapes to Waffle House where he turns on the device.

 Compelling Moment at the End: Turns on the Device in a Waffle House